sademban/the-learning-journey/2-learning-plan/2-2_Learning-Plan.md

-# 2-2: The Study Map
+# 2-2: The Learning Plan

-We've arrived at the entire reason why I had you install Obsidian in the first place.
-Although you certainly don't have to use the tools available here to make your Study Map, I think between all the options, you'll find something that works for you.
-## Purpose

-Study Maps provide two purposes: a loose structure to guide your learning objectives, and a way of marking progress and recording discoveries along the way.
-The specific form is less important than the practice.
+The learning journey is a wandering one, but that doesn't mean you should be aimless from point to point.
+Composing a plan keeps you accountable to yourself, and allows you to describe clear measures of success.
+This is the essence of a **learning plan**.

+They can take many shapes.
+You can build a learning plan for a specific subject, or a broad course of study.
+You can have multiple interrelated plans for different target areas.
+However you choose to organize it, a comprehensive plan should have a few core components.

-## Structure
+## Plan Components

-The Study Map comprises several elements.
+The Learning Plan comprises several elements.
 You can use some or all of them, but each has value in guiding your journey.
 ### Target Area

-The most important elements of your Study Map, however you make it, are the target areas.
+The most important elements of your Learning Plan, however you make it, are the target areas.
 These are broad topics of study you wish to pursue.
 You want a target area to be broad enough to encompass many skills and concepts, but not so broad that it doesn't provide direction.
 For example, "Python Programming" is a good target area, but "Learning to Code," not so much.
 Even school subjects are too big.
 "Math" is a terrible target area, but "Calculus" works well.
 ### Learning Objectives

 For each target area, you need to have clearly-articulated learning objectives.
 What are the skills and concepts you wish to master during your study?
 I like to split these up, because they fall nicely into two questions?